amirx3601/hello-world/README.md

 # hello-world
-Doing the new project
 Hi!
+keen to learn and doing the new project
-Im new to the programmer,
+I'm, new to the programmer,literally
 Need to learn more